ErlendMariusOmmundsen/gpt-prompt-engineering/README.md

 Repo for testing prompts for abstractive text summarization on OpenAI models and evaluating output summary quality.
 The base classes GPT in `gpt.py` and Evaluator in `evaluator.py` can be used to create new pipelines for new prompts.

+## TED Talk Transcript Summarization Dataset
+The dataset CSV file is called `manual_summaries2.csv` and can be found in `/data`.

 ## Results
 All results from experiments are stored in CSV files that contain columns for:
 - Template used